Command line options¶

 |-c CONFIG, –config=CONFIG:|

-Read options from INI file.
-It is possible to set multiple INI files by specifying the option serveral times.
+Read options from yaml file.
+It is possible to set multiple configuration files by specifying the option serveral times.

 Ignore lock files.